If you’re just planting fruit trees for the first time, also look at the Learn to Grow Fruit Trees page.

 Site Selection and Planting

 - Keep grass and weeds away from the tree to reduce competition.
-A very thin mulch can be used to keep weeds down.
+A very thin mulch (less than 3″) can be used to keep weeds down.

 Remember the goal in the home orchard is to keep the trees healthy and productive.

-- Because peaches are subject to some diseases, it is important to apply preventative sprays before problems exists.
-The two main disease that cause problems in our climate are Peach Leaf Curl and Bacterial Canker (the link is to bacterial canker on cherries, which also are subject to the disease).
+- Because peaches are subject to some diseases, it is important to apply preventative sprays before problems exist.
+The two main diseases that cause problems in our climate are Peach Leaf Curl and Bacterial Canker (the link is to bacterial canker on cherries, which also are subject to the disease).
 Both are controlled by timed sprays that have copper or sulfur as an ingredient.

 - At bud swell (usually mid-January), spray sulfur, copper sulfate, fixed copper, or Bordeaux with a spreader sticker such as NuFilm or Bonide Turbo Sticker.
 Spray again 3 weeks later, and a third spray should be applied 3 weeks after that.
 This spray will control leaf infection of Peach Leaf Curl.
-Resistant varieties including Frost, Betty, Avalon Pride and Salish Summer may need spraying when young, but develop resistance as they become established.
+Resistant varieties including Frost, Betty, Avalon Pride, and Salish Summer may need spraying when young, but develop resistance as they become established.
 In a bad year, even established trees of these varieties can get some Peach Leaf Curl, but will outgrow it and not suffer the branch loss seen in non-resistant varieties.

 - As the trees lose their leaves in fall, apply a spray of copper with a sticker-spreader.
 This spray helps prevent bacterial canker infections.

-Peaches are pruned differently than all other fruit trees!
+Peaches are pruned differently than all other fruit trees.
 The goal of pruning peaches is to create lots of young “brush” or branches.
 These trees bear mainly on new wood; without annual hard pruning, they will not produce well.
 Pruning should be done during dry weather (48 hours of no rain after cuts are made) at or just after bloom in spring.
 Why is no rain important?
 The bacteria that causes bacterial canker is often spread by rain and can enter fresh pruning cuts and cause infection.
 On a tree that is coming out of dormancy, the pruning cuts will callus over in about 36-48 hours, preventing infection.
 What should you do if rain falls less than 48 hours after pruning?
 If possible, before the rain starts falling, paint the cuts with grafting paint.
 Water-based latex paint will do in a pinch.
 Or spray with a copper-based spray as a preventative.

 - At planting, choose 3 evenly spaced branches to form the main trunks, or leaders.
 Remove all other branches, and cut the leaders back to 12″-18″